cxumol/prompts/1-code/html-SPA.md

 3. Write onclick (or similar) attributes to bind js function in HTML to avoid addEventListener in `<script>`.
 4. Preferred ES6 features: arrow function, template literals
 5. Unfavored ES6 features: `const`: use `var` instead.
-6. You may define help functions like `var getId=id=>document.getElementById(id);` for a small code size, if document.getElementById is used for multiple times.
+6. You may define help functions like `var $=id=>document.getElementById(id);` for a small code size, if document.getElementById is used for multiple times.
 </CodeStyle>

 <StartFrom>